 The brine float may allow water to continue filling, eventually causing an overflow.
-This may result in water damage in your home if the problem isn’t spotted in time.
+This may result in water damage in your home if you don’t spot the problem early.

-The most obvious issue if you let your water softener run out of salt is that your water won’t be softened.
+The most obvious outcome of allowing your water softener to run out of salt is that your water won’t be softened.

 Water softeners are the best defense against limescale.
 Because a water softener eliminates scale-causing minerals, there’s literally no way that scale can collect on your water fixtures.
-But if your water softener doesn’t contain salt, your water won’t get softener, and scale will be able to freely form.
+But if your water softener doesn’t contain salt, your water won’t softened, and the scale will be able to freely form.

-When limescale gets into your plumbing, it can have an impact on your water flow.
+When limescale gets into your plumbing, it can have an impact on your water flow, reducing water pressure.